scrapinghub/frontera/docs/source/topics/frontera-settings.rst

 HBase Thrift server port

-.. setting:: HBASE_USE_COMPACT_PROTOCOL
+.. setting:: HBASE_USE_FRAMED_COMPACT

-HBASE_USE_COMPACT_PROTOCOL
+HBASE_USE_FRAMED_COMPACT
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Default: ``False``

-When enabled workers will use the framed and compact protocol of Thrift .
-Dramatically reduces transmission overhead, but the server needs to be configured to use framed and compact protocol.
+When enabled workers will use TFramedTransport and TCompactProtocol features of Thrift.
+Dramatically reduces transmission overhead, but the server needs to be configured to use framed transport and compact protocol.

 .. setting:: HBASE_USE_SNAPPY